François d'Aubert

 François d'Aubert (born 31 October 1943, in Boulogne-Billancourt) is a French politician.

 He is an auditor at the Court of Audit.
 From 2002, he was minister delegate to research in Jean-Pierre Raffarin's government.

 From 26 July 2007 to 16 April 2009, he was president of the Cité des Sciences et de l'Industrie.

+François d'Aubert is a graduate of HEC Paris, Sciences Po and ENA.